Dilution of Dark Matter Relic abundance due to First Order Electroweak Phase Transition: Result

 In the scenario where the DM mass is larger than the triplet-like scalar masses, the DM annihilation processes mentioned in the category `b' open up and the four-point contact interaction term, $\lambda_{S \Delta}(S^* S){\rm Tr}[\Delta^\dagger \Delta]$, starts to contribute.
 A larger $\lambda_{S\Delta}$ enhances the DM annihilation cross-sections and beyond a certain value, the DM annihilation cross-section of the processes of the category `b' becomes the dominant one compared with the other annihilation processes.
 Note that in the limit of small $v_t$ and $\sin\theta_t$, the contribution of the $H^0$-mediated $t$-channel process to the DM direct detection spin-independent (DMDD-SI) cross-section is negligible.
 Therefore, the DMDD-SI cross-section mostly depends on $\lambda_{SH}$ (mediated via $\hsm$) and has an insignificant effect on the variation of $\lambda_{S\Delta}$.
 Thus, for a heavier DM, the region of parameter space with larger $\lambda_{S\Delta}$ can meet the experimentally observed DM relic density criteria without increasing the DMDD-SI cross-section significantly.
-As a result, this model can accommodate a heavy ($\sim$TeV-scale) DM complying with various DM experimental constraints.
+As a result, this model can accommodate a heavy ($\sim$TeV-scale) DM complying with various DM experimental constraints~\cite{LZCollaboration:2024lux,MAGIC:2016xys}.
 The variation of $T_{\text{FO}}$ with $m_S$ in the right plot of figure~\ref{fig:relic-annihilation} indicates that heavy $m_S$ corresponds to larger $T_{\text{FO}}$.
 It follows roughly $T_{\text{FO}} \sim m_s/25$ relation.
-The ratio $m_s/T_{\text{FO}}$ changes with the variation of various portal couplings.
-It is worth noting that the DM mass has to be large ($\gtrsim 1$~TeV) for the situation in which the DM freeze-out temperature is higher than the temperature at which the FOEWPT occurs in the scalar potential.
+Although, The ratio $m_s/T_{\text{FO}}$ changes with the variation of various portal couplings.
+A large DM mass ($\gtrsim 1$TeV) is required for the phenomena of the dilution of the DM relic density due to an FOPT that occurs around the electroweak scale, since this will ensure that the DM freeze-out temperature is maintained above the temperature at which the FOPT occurs.

 In order to obtain the DM abundance and the freeze-out temperature we first implement the model in $\feynrules$ \cite{Alloul:2013bka} and then the outputs are fed into $\micromegas$~\cite{Belanger:2006is}.
 Note that in the situation where an FOPT occurs around the electroweak scale in the scalar potential and the DM freeze-out temperature is larger than the phase transition temperature, the DM relic density and freeze-out temperature that are estimated using $\micromegas$ no longer remain valid.
 Such a scenario may appear for heavier DM ($\gtrsim 1$~TeV).
 However, such a computation is outside the scope of this study, we preserve it for future work.
 The present work aims to quantify the dilution factor of the DM relic density caused by the FOEWPT due to the release of entropy, which is discussed in the next subsection.